blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Motivation or explanation of Demand
 >**Note**
 >
 > The motivation or explanation of Demand is modeled by a message, and the message is optional.
 If law regulations state that motivation or explanation of Demand is mandatory, it is not supported.

+## Alternatives

+### Ethyca

+Ethyca has their (also open-soruce) [FIDES language](https://ethyca.github.io/fideslang/).
+Their language is less modular.
+Data provenance and data category are mixed together, which means that terms are long, and each has quite particular, complicated meaning.

+We aim here for a simpler way to express requests and rights, and for a more automated Privacy Request resolution algebra.

+Their support for purposes, and per-purpose consents is limited.

+Yet, we want to be compatible with them.

+Still the question remains, should we fully reuse what they have built (in terms of categories of data) and try to extend it?
+My view is that that would limit our ability to offer automation in many use-cases.

 ## References

 ### Normative References